saylordotorg/course_bus203/Unit04.md

+---
+layout: default
+title: "BUS203: Principles of Marketing"
+course_description: "A detailed introduction to the entire marketing process, identifying a customer base and the range of marketing decisions that an organization must make in order to create value that appeals to consumers."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Life Cycles, Offers, Supply Chains, and Pricing** <span id="4"></span>
 *Products do not last forever.
 New products typically cost more than